Research into lung cancer treatment

-The REST trial is looking at giving radiotherapy after chemotherapy for people who have small cell lung cancer (SCLC) that has spread beyond the lungs (extensive disease).
-Doctors hope that giving radiotherapy to the chest will help to delay the cancer coming back and could help people live longer if their cancer had responded to chemotherapy.
+The REST trial looked at giving radiotherapy to the chest after chemotherapy for people with small cell lung cancer (SCLC) that had spread beyond the lungs (extensive disease).
+The trial team found that radiotherapy to the chest delayed the cancer coming back and could help people live longer if their cancer had responded to chemotherapy.
 You can read the results for the REST trial on our clinical trials database.

 Doctors know that radiotherapy can help people with non small cell lung cancer (NSCLC).
 Now with modern radiotherapy techniques, doctors want to find out more.
 The aim of the LungART trial is to see if giving radiotherapy after surgery helps to stop NSCLC from coming back.
 The researchers also hope to find out more about the side effects of radiotherapy after lung cancer surgery.